 Unexpectedness or bizarre

-Strange, odd or unusual stories are likely to find their way into the news.
 Dog bites man is not news.
 Man bites dog is.
-On April 10, 2018 the Daily Telegraph ran an article about a man biting a dog — to defend his own dog.
+On April 10, 2018 the Daily Telegraph ran an article about a man biting a dog — to defend his own dog!

 Currency or trending stories

 Social media has enabled people to share opinions with a far wider audience.
-When a phrase has been used multiple times, for example, on Twitter, it becomes a ‘trending topic’.
+When a phrase has been used multiple times, for example, on X (formally Twitter), it becomes a ‘trending topic’.
 Journalists can capitalise on the current conversation by checking social media trends and finding out what is holding people’s interest.

 Latest fads and anniversaries, especially items that were news in the past, also fall into the currency category.
 As the old year ends, the talk is all about presents and New Year’s resolutions.